nmstate/nmstate.github.io/devel/yaml_api.md

  * `mcast-snooping-enable`: String.
  * `fail-mode`: String.
  * `datapath`: String.
 Only for DPDK.
+ * `allow-extra-ports`: Boolean.
+When set to true, the verification stage of nmstate will ignore extra OVS bridge ports not mentioned in `port` section.
+   This allows external tools to attach OVS ports while nmstate is creating or updating the OVS bridge.
+This option is not persisted because it only controls nmstate verification stage during apply action.
+The default value is false, which means verification will enforce bridge port list match with desired state.
  * `allow-extra-patch-ports`: Boolean.
 When set to true, the verification stage of nmstate will ignore extra OVS patch port not mentioned in `port` section.
 This allows external tool to attach OVS patch port upon nmstate